AftabHussain/aftabhussain.github.io/techblog-2020-02-17-sort.md

 With the base case dealt with, we notice that a key operation in the merge sort procedure is splitting.
-We can use the median element in the array to split, based on which we get equal sized sub-arrays if the number of elements in the array that we are splitting is even, or unequal ones if the number is odd.
+We can use the median element in the array to split, based on which we get equal sized sub-arrays if the number of elements in the array that we are splitting is odd, or unequal ones if the number is even.

 The merge_sort function would thus need three arguments: the array, the lowest index, and the highest index.